Project-Counter/cop5/source/04-reports/04-item-reports.rst

 Item Reports
 ------------

 Item Reports provide a summary of activity related to content at the item level and provide a means of evaluating the impact an item has for an institution’s patrons.
+To better facilitate open access reporting, Release 5.1 encourages publishers with open access content to provide the Item Report.

 Table 4.n (below): Item Report and Standard Views of the Item Report